 - No person who has lost their virginity can subsequently “get married” to the person they slept with, because they are already married.

 - If a bride and groom reach the marriage altar pure, they technically cannot be husband and wife at the end of their public vows to each other, and the officiating minister should not pronounce them married.

-- It would be all right for couples who have already slept together to “shack up” without a wedding because they would already be married.
+- It would be all right for couples who have already slept together to “shack up” without a wedding or public vows because they would already be married.

 - The number of times one has been married is determined by how many different persons one has slept with.